Manatees at Blue Spring State Park

 Blue Spring State Park is home to a first-magnitude spring that is one of the largest winter gathering sites for manatees in Florida.
 Visitors can see hundreds of manatees enjoying the constant 72-degree spring water in the colder winter months.

 Manatees depend on the warm water for survival, as they cannot tolerate water temperatures lower than 68 degrees for long periods of time.
-Although manatees look “fat” or “blubbery,” they have only about an inch of fat and a very slow metabolism, meaning they cannot easily stay warm.
+Although manatees look blubbery, they have only about an inch of fat and a very slow metabolism, meaning they cannot easily stay warm.
 This biology makes sanctuaries such as Blue Spring vital for their survival.

 During the winter months, manatees are prone to cold stress syndrome, which is comparable to hypothermia, pneumonia or frostbite in humans, and can make them very sick.
-If a cold-stressed manatee is spotted at Blue Spring, park staff along with other agencies will keep a close eye on the manatee to get it the help it needs.
+If a cold-stressed manatee is spotted at Blue Spring, park staff along with other agencies will keep a close eye on the manatee and provide the help it needs.

-Some individual manatees seek out Blue Spring in the summer time to birth their calves in a protected area.
-Blue Spring State Park has partnered with several other agencies to establish a Manatee Observer Volunteer program to prevent harassment of manatees at the park and to educate visitors about these unique marine mammals.
+Some individual manatees seek out Blue Spring in the summer to birth their calves in a protected area.
+Blue Spring State Park has partnered with several other agencies to establish a Manatee Observer Volunteer program to ensure the manatees are left undisturbed and to educate visitors about these unique marine mammals.